hemaldias/hemaldias.github.io/_projects/homecell.md

 **What if we could store this renewable energy when it is available then use it at times when there is less available?**

-This is **homecell**, an automatic plug-and-store green energy unit, so users can set it and leave it.
-Making the green transition much more easy & accessible. **homecell** would be accompanied by an app which allows you to control and monitor your units, and track your environmental impact.
+This is **homecell**, an automatic plug-and-store green energy unit, so users can set it and leave it, making the green transition more easy & accessible. **homecell** would be accompanied by an app which allows you to control and monitor your units, and track your environmental impact.

 ![](\images\homecell\oursolution1.png)